-When updating VMware Tools with Protect there may be a couple quirks you will come across.
+When updating VMware Tools with, Protect and Patch for Windows Servers, there may be a couple quirks you will come across.
 Below is a FAQ list to help address questions you may have.

 Frequently Asked Questions

 Q: Does the version of VMware Tools need to match a specific version of ESXi or vCenter host?

 A: No. The VMware Tools versions should be backward compatible with all product supported versions.
 VMware has to make it backward compatible since there may be mixed hypervisor versions on the same vCenter and DRS can move VMs from one host to another.
 See the excerpt below from the VMware 5.0 upgrade guide: http://www.vmware.com/files/pdf/techpaper/vSphere-5-Upgrade-Best-Practices-Guide.pdf